Advanced Usage

 Server

-Pre-generate Server Credentials
+Pre-generate Credentials

-Server Private Key
+Namespace Private Key

 pelican generate keygen

-and Pelican will generate both the private key and the public key under the current working directory:
+Pelican will generate both the private key and the public key under the current working directory:

 Successfully generated keys at: